galaxyproject/galaxy-hub/src/admin/tools/External%20Display%20Applications%20Tutorial.md

 ## About Display Applications

 There are many services available that allow users to upload their own data for use as viewing as e.g. 'custom tracks' in a genome browser.
-Examples of these include the <<nwwl(UCSC)>> genome browser, <<nwwl(GeneTrack)>> and [GBrowse](http://gmod.org/wiki/GBrowse).
+Examples of these include the UCSC genome browser, GeneTrack and [GBrowse](http://gmod.org/wiki/GBrowse).
 Adding a new external display applications requires two steps:

 1. define the display application (create a new XML definition file) and
 2. instruct Galaxy to load the display application (edit datatypes\_conf.xml with the location of the new XML file).